 Dr Amir Keshmiri is currently a Reader/Associate Professor in Computational Fluid Dynamics and the Head of Business Engagement in the Faculty of Science & Engineering.
 He is the founder/co-founder of various companies and start-ups including CASP Technologies Limited (www.theCASP.com), Helical Ridge Graft (www.HeliRidgeGraft.com), Nanomaterial Synthesis (www.nano-syn.tech) and Affordable Health Technologies (www.AffordableHealthTech.com).
 Amir was also appointed a visiting Professor at Wythenshawe Hospital in Manchester in June 2019.

 Amir received his BEng (2005), MSc (2006) and PhD (2010) in Mechanical Engineering from the University of Manchester.
-Following the completion of his PhD, Amir received the EPSRC Fellowship which provided funding for a year to extend his collaboration with the British Energy and Électricité de France (EdF) R&D in Paris.
+Following the completion of his PhD, Amir received the prestigious EPSRC Fellowship.
+Amir then joined industry where he was invited to lead a CFD team at AECOM, one of the largest engineering consultancy companies in the world.